 While antidepressants work well for many people, they don’t improve symptoms for

-Depression that doesn’t respond to antidepressants is known as treatment-resistant depression.
+Depression that doesn’t respond to two trials of medications from different classes of antidepressants is known as treatment-resistant depression.
 Some also refer to it as treatment-refractory depression.

 Read on to learn more about treatment-resistant depression, including treatment approaches that can help.

-There’s no standard diagnostic criteria for treatment-resistant depression, but doctors generally make this diagnosis if someone has tried at least two different types of antidepressant medication without any improvement.
+There’s no standard diagnostic criteria for treatment-resistant depression, but doctors generally make this diagnosis if someone has tried at least two different types of antidepressant medication from different classes without any improvement.

 If you think you have treatment-resistant depression, it’s important to get a diagnosis from a doctor.
 While you might have treatment-resistant depression, they’ll want to double-check a few things first, such as: